Empowering Writers

 Mobile Version

-In the original mid-fidelity version of the mobile site, I experimented with multiple different layouts to order the information consistently and efficiently.
+In the original mid-fidelity version of the mobile site, I experimented with multiple layouts to order the information consistently and efficiently.

 You’ll notice on the third screen (workshops) that the Upcoming Workshop cards have both a vertical and a horizontal layout.